 Weather Protection Systems

-The most beautiful fire feature becomes worthless when weather makes it unusable.
-Smart designs incorporate:
+The most beautiful fire feature becomes unusable when weather pushes back.
+Smart Michigan designs incorporate:

-• Strategic windscreens positioned to block prevailing winds
+- Strategic windscreens positioned to block prevailing winter winds

-• Radiant heating elements embedded in bench surfaces (game-changer for Michigan winters)
+- Radiant heating elements embedded in bench surfaces — a genuine game-changer for Michigan falls

 Hidden Storage Solutions